Spit22/GOTHAM/Documentation/source/src/howto_servers.md

 ```

 ### How to remove a server on GOTHAM ?
+Note : if the server is actually used by a link, GOTHAM will automatically try to replace it with another server.
+If there is no other server available, GOTHAM will warn you with an error message and the server will not be removed.

 ##### Using direct API requests
 Following command permits to remove a server from its id :
 ```